kumarabhirup/glitter/README.md

 <img src="https://github.com/KumarAbhirup/glitter/blob/9cb6299b0e9b41cda52064468df07ba6728a30e7/assets/heroku.jpg" alt="Heroku Resources" title="Heroku Resources" width="100%">

-- As you see in above image, switch on the `streamer` dyno to make your streamer work 24x7
+- As you see in above image, switch on the `streamer` and `engager` dyno to make your streamer and engager bot work 24x7
 - To check if you got any errors, open Terminal and type `heroku logs`.
 If you see good things, congratulations!
 Streamer is working...
 - All this was just a setup. **THE REAL STUFF HASN'T YET STARTED!**

 ---

-### How to use Glitter bot
+## How to use Glitter bot

 > **Note:** Your Twitter account might get locked after few hours of starting this bot.
 Just unlock it by verifying email or phone number and your Twitter bot is ready to go without any interruption!